Ttibsi/game-of-life/README.md

 Make sure docker is installed on your system from your package manager or from https://www.docker.com/ as this all builds within a container.

-`make run` will create the environment, build the binary, and execute the game.
+`make testenv run` will create the environment, build the binary, and execute the game.
 For concecutive runs after the first, make sure you run `make docker-clean` first.